-Flood Zone Data PFRA Historic Flooding No historic records of flooding were found.
+Flood Zone Data NIFM Historic Flooding No historic records of flooding were found.
 Comment A small stream flows through the settlement in an easterly direction and into Islandeady Lough.
-Some existing development is within the PFRA outlines, however the watercourse in an OPW Arterial Drainage channel and extents are likely to be overestimated.
+Some existing development is within the NIFM outlines, however the watercourse in an OPW Arterial Drainage channel and extents show that it is only at risk during 1 in 100 year events.
 Climate Change Moderate sensitivity to climate change.
-Conclusion Any new property within or adjacent to the Flood Zones should include a site specific FRA that specifically quantifies the water levels and risk.
-The sequential approach should be applied, and Flood Zone A/B preferentially avoided for any highly or less vulnerable development.
-It is noted that the Flood Zone mapping is indicative and further detailed modelling under a Stage 3 FRA would improve the quality and reliability of the assessment.
+Any new property within or adjacent to the Flood Zone include a site specific FRA that specifically quantifies the wa and risk.
+The sequential approach should be applied, and F A/B preferentially avoided for any highly or less v development.
+It is noted that the Flood Zone mapping is and further detailed modelling under a Stage 3 FRA would the quality and reliability of the assessment.
 Risk can be managed in line with approved MCDP Policy in Chapter 7 of the Written Statement and the guidance provided within Section 7 of this SFRA.